HADES, HELL, PARADISE, AND HEAVEN

 24And the Gentiles will walk by its light, and the kings of the earth bring their glory to it, 25and its gates would not be shut by day, for there is not night there, 26and they will bring the glory and the honor of the Gentiles to it.

-God told Israel in Is.
-42.6 and 49.6 that she was meant by him to be a light to the Gentiles.
-She failed in this purpose, so God brought in Christ to fulfill it.
+God wanted Israel to be a blessing to the Gentiles.
+Jn.
+4.22 says that salvation is of the Jews.
+I believe that this indicates that God wanted his ancient people, the Jews, to carry this light to the nations.
+As God said to Abaham in Gen 12.3, “… in you will all the families of the earth be blessed.”
 In eternity, when Israel takes her place with the people of God, she will indeed be that light, helping to make up the city that, like the one set on a hill, cannot be hidden.
 It appears from this and other passages of Scripture that there will be people living on the new earth who are not part of the city.
 We do not know precisely who these people are, but the indication here is that they will be Gentiles.
 The earth will be populated throughout eternity, and the heavenly city, new Jerusalem, the wife of the Lamb, will be the light of that world.

 The thought of the kings bringing their wealth to the city is an Old Testament theme.
 We find it in Ps.
 72.10-11, Is.
 60.4-9, and Hag.
 2.6-9.
 We will see its fulfillment in the eternal city.
 City gates are shut at night for protection, but there will be no night, no time of darkness for the concealing of evil and the prowling of danger, in that city, so the gates will ever be open to receive the glory and honor of the Gentiles.
 The glory and honor of the Gentiles may be material wealth, or it may be their giving of glory and honor to God, or it may be something else.
 We really do not know what eternity will be like, so we have little means of being exact about such details.
 The pictures we have are of things we know and understand.
 In all likelihood, the reality of eternity will transcend those pictures as God transcends us.